jt14den/intro-tableau/README.md

 ## 🙏 Acknowledgements

 This lesson was authored by **Julia Wood** and **Emily Gong** as part of the UCLA Library Data Science Center’s instructional program.
-Both are team members of the **DataSquad**, a student-driven initiative supporting data education and research at UCLA.
+Both were team members of the **DataSquad**, a student-driven initiative supporting data education and research at UCLA.
 We thank them for their thoughtful lesson design and commitment to accessible data visualization instruction.

 The lesson was developed using [The Carpentries Workbench](https://carpentries.github.io/sandpaper-docs/) and draws on open educational resources and teaching practices from the broader Carpentries community.